andredesousa/spring-solr/README.md

-# CRUD using Spring Data Solr
+# Spring CRUD application with Solr

 [Solr](https://solr.apache.org/) is an open-source full-text search engine, providing distributed indexing, replication and load-balanced querying, automated failover and recovery.
 [Spring Data Solr](https://docs.spring.io/spring-data/solr/docs/current/reference/html/) has a clear goal to remove boilerplate codes, which you will definitely take advantage of.